lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 2. set the complete YT video url
 3. set all the other parameters as you need.

-You can also set it by placing a shortcode in the home page via the YTPlayer shortcode window (Plus version).
+You can also set it by placing a shortcode in the home page via the YTPlayer shortcode window (<a href="https://pupunzi.com/wpPlus/go-plus.php?plugin_prefix=YTPL" target="_blank">Plus version</a>).
 You can open it by clicking on the YTPlayer button in the top toolbar of the page editor.

-== To set a video as background of a post or a page: == Use the editor button or write the below shortcode into the content of your post or page (Plus version):
+== To set a video as background of a post or a page: == Use the editor button or write the below shortcode into the content of your post or page (<a href="https://pupunzi.com/wpPlus/go-plus.php?plugin_prefix=YTPL" target="_blank">Plus version</a>):

 [mbYTPlayer url="http://www.youtube.com/watch?v=V2rifmjZuKQ" ratio="4/3" mute="false" loop="true" showcontrols="true" opacity=1]